 Need a fun example?
 The famous Angry Birds game runs its own social promotions and they’re using (you guessed it) WordPress.
-You will be surprised at the extent WordPress can go as far as integrating with other services go.
+You will be surprised at the extent WordPress can go as far as integrating with other services go!

 8. WordPress is 100% Responsive and Mobile Friendly

 Once you place your website on WordPress, you don’t have to break your back backwards trying to make it fit mobile screens.
-The platform (especially the new version WordPress 3.8.1) is built on the latest web standards, which means you can build fully responsive websites in a matter of minutes.
+The platform is built on the latest web standards, which means you can build fully responsive websites in a matter of minutes.